dbpedia/neural-extraction-framework/GSoC26_H/README.md

 [3] HUMAN REVIEW (HITL) — Streamlit app, password-protected
-    A reviewer sees the sentence, the extracted triple, and the suggested DBpedia property, and can Accept / Modify / Reject — including selecting the correct subject/object directly from dropdown options populated with words from the sentence, and choosing from the real top-40 DBpedia property candidates (precomputed per predicate) rather than a generic list.
+    A reviewer sees the sentence, the extracted triple, and the suggested DBpedia property, and can Accept / Modify / Reject — including correcting the subject/object via dropdowns constrained to words actually present in the sentence, and choosing from real top-40 DBpedia property candidates precomputed per predicate.
+    Every triple gets a stable ID so the same item is never re-reviewed on reload.
    │
    ▼
 [4] FEEDBACK LOOP — merge_hitl_feedback.py